 Provided the invoice totals and quantities match the goods receipt, the invoice will be paid within 30 days from the date on the invoice.

 Full details of the goods receipting processes are available on the eProcurement Training SharePoint site.

 All invoices should be sent directly to Accounts Payable, PO Box 663, Mount Helen 3353.
 This address appears as the 'bill to' address on the purchase order.
 If you receive an invoice with your goods, please forward it to Finance for processing.

 Finance cannot make payment to a vendor without the invoice (original or a copy).

 Availability of vendors in myFinance

-The usual time-frame for vendors to be added to the system is approximately 2 - 3 days from receipt of the completed form (provided the form has been completed correctly, there are no discrepancies in the information supplied, and it has been approved by the Strategic Procurement Manager).
+The usual time-frame for vendors to be added to the system is approximately 2 - 3 days, provided there are no discrepancies in the information supplied and it has been approved by Procurement.